The Science Behind STREAMin3

 STREAMin3 Research Pilot

-Our curriculum is being piloted as part of a research study in over 100 private, faith-based, and public classrooms across 37 early childhood programs in Virginia.
+Our curriculum has been piloted as part of a research study in over 100 private, faith-based, and public classrooms across 37 early childhood programs in Virginia.